aczietlow/hugo-blog/content/posts/2024/indieAuth.md

 # comment: false # Disable comment if false.
 ---

-Suppose you want to authenticate with an application for <insert examples here>.
+Suppose you want to authenticate with an application gain authorization to leave a comment on a website, be granted write access, grant limited api access, or any number of reasons users would want to authenicate.
+Depending on needs, a popular option is to implement OAuth 2.0 with a popular 3rd party like Google or Facebook.
+Given unique requirements, a development team can even roll their Identity Provider Server (as would be the case in an enterprise solution).
+OAuth typically works by granting the user an access token, issued by authorization server.
+Most netizens would encounter this is the form of relying on a centralized authorization server maintained by Google, Facebook, etc, which would be responsible for authenicating a user, and granting authorization to a 3rd party app on the user's behalf.
+However this is not the only solution.
+For users of the fediverse and specifically the indie web, a decentralized OAuth implementation exists, aptly called IndieAuth.

 IndieAuth is an extension of OAuth 2.0.
-It's implementation differs from OIDC or other common OAuth Authorization Code Flows in that IndieAuth requires using your URL as your identifier, rather than relying on a social provider to manage your id, or require maintaining a self-hosted IAM solution.
+It's implementation differs from OIDC or OAuth Authorization Code Flows in that IndieAuth requires using a website as your identifier, rather than relying on a social provider to manage your id, or require maintaining a self-hosted IAM solution.
+This has the advantage of creating some federation of your true online identity.
+It's not you on Twitter, or you on Facebook; it's you as you as identified by your website.

 Below is an example if you wanted to use a micropub client app for <insert reasons>